philipperemy/deep-learning-bitcoin/README.md

 ## Run with Docker

-To build the docker image execute
+To build the docker image just execute

 ```
 docker build -t dlb .
 ```

-from the repo folder and then run the container
+from the repository folder and then run the container

 ```
 docker run -it --name dlb -v $PWD:/app dlb /bin/bash